revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Statue, "my ..."?

-Caenis administers a singing antitoxin to Thodunn Thodunn was a member of the topaz comanada
+Caenis administers a singing antitoxin to Thodunn Thodunn was a member of the topaz comanda
 [[Delimira Triszeiros]]
 > "She wasn't behaving by herself but I'm fairly certain that was my wife."
 > - Thodunn